 Let's start with sight.

 When you see your lover, what attracts you?
-What are the parts of their anatomy do you love to dwell on as if you had a snapshot in your mind that nobody else could ever see or take away?
+What are the parts of their anatomy you love to dwell on as if you had a snapshot in your mind that nobody else could ever see or take away?
 You need to be respectful of your lover at every step along the way — do not picture him/her in any untruthful, inaccurate, or degrading way.
 Your lover should know about the picture you have of them and should wholeheartedly approve of it.
 Dwell on that image some more.
 Add to the imagery by looking at who is right in front of you and fill in some additional details.
+What is grabbing your attention?
 Is it the way her hair flows off her neck and onto her shoulders?
 Is it the way his hands look strong and masculine, as if nobody could ever harm you when he is holding you with those hands?
 Savor this image that you are building in your mind the way you would savor a fine wine or the best steak you have ever had.
 Don't rush this moment; just savor it.

 Let's layer on some smells.

 Why don't you light a candle or two to set the mood and add some amazing scents to the room?
-Now, tenderly come up from behind your lover and allow your nose to waft in the scent of her hair of the scent of his cologne.
+Now, tenderly come up from behind your lover and allow your nose to waft in the scent of her hair or the scent of his cologne.
 Just take it in.
 Be aware of your breathing and slow it down so that you can take in this moment.
 How does that scent enhance your time together right now, at this moment?
 What if you were to smell a shoulder or an arm?
 Attach that scent to your lover in your mind and protect it forever.

 What about sounds?